rbeeli/SPSCQueue.jl/README.md

 # open existing storage for queue from an UInt8 pointer
 SPSCStorage(ptr::Ptr{T}; finalizer_fn::Function)

-# create a variable-element size SPSC queue
+# Create an instance of a Single-Producer Single-Consumer (SPSC) queue with a variable-sized message buffer.
 SPSCQueueVar(storage::SPSCStorage)

-# push a message onto the queue
+# Enqueues a message in the queue.
+Returns `true` if successful, `false` if the queue is full.
-enqueue(queue::SPSCQueueVar, msg::SPSCMessage)
+enqueue!(queue::SPSCQueueVar, msg::SPSCMessage)

+# Reads the next message from the queue.
-# pop a message from the queue
+# Returns a message view with `size = 0` if the queue is empty (`MESSAGE_VIEW_EMPTY`).
+# Call `isempty(msg)` to check if a message was dequeued successfully.
+# Note: You MUST call `dequeue_commit!` after processing the message to move the reader index.
 dequeue(queue::SPSCQueueVar)

-# commit the message after it has been processed by the consumer
+# Moves the reader index to the next message in the queue.
+# Call this after processing a message returned by `dequeue!`.
+# The message view is no longer valid after this call.
 dequeue_commit!(queue::SPSCQueueVar, msg_view::SPSCMessageView)

-# check if the popped message view is empty, i.e. if dequeue returned a message
+# Returns `true` if the message view is empty (size is 0), implying that the queue is empty.
 isempty(msg_view::SPSCMessageView)

+# Returns `true` if the SPSC queue is empty.
+Does not dequeue any messages (read-only operation).
+# There is no guarantee that the queue is still empty after this function returns,
+# as the writer might have enqueued a message immediately after the check.
+isempty(queue::SPSCQueueVar)

+# Returns `true` if the SPSC queue is empty.
+Does not dequeue any messages (read-only operation).
+# Same as `isempty`, but faster and only to be used by consumer thread due to memory order optimization.
+can_dequeue(queue::SPSCQueueVar)
 ```

 ## Example